Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Toukley - Norah Head, placing the area among the bottom 25% of areas assessed nationally

-Toukley-Norah Head has seen approximately 34 dwellings granted development approval annually.
-Between the financial years FY21 and FY25172 homes were approved, with a further 9 approved in FY26 to date.
-The population decline in recent years has been accompanied by adequate development activity relative to this trend, which is beneficial for buyers due to more affordable housing options, with new dwellings averaging an expected construction cost of $366,000, below the regional average.
+Toukley - Norah Head has seen approximately 34 dwellings granted development approval annually.
+Over the past five financial years, from FY21 to FY25172 homes received approval, with a further nine approved in FY26 as of now.
+The population decline in recent years has resulted in adequate development activity relative to other areas, benefiting buyers seeking affordable housing options, with new dwellings averaging an expected construction cost value of $366,000, below the regional average.

-This financial year alone, $34.0 million worth of commercial development approvals have been recorded, indicating high levels of local commercial activity.
-In comparison to Greater Sydney, Toukley-Norah Head has around three-quarters the rate of new dwelling approvals per person, placing it among the 36th percentile nationally, which results in relatively constrained buyer choice and supports interest in existing dwellings.
-New building activity consists of 68.0% standalone homes and 32.0% townhouses or apartments, offering a mix of housing options across different price points.
-The estimated population density is 543 people per dwelling approval, reflecting its quiet development environment.
+This financial year, $34.0 million worth of commercial development approvals have been recorded, indicating high local commercial activity.
+Compared to Greater Sydney, Toukley - Norah Head has around three-quarters the rate of new dwelling approvals per person and ranks among the 36th percentile nationally in terms of assessed areas, leading to relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity consists of 68% standalone homes and 32% townhouses or apartments, with a growing mix providing options across different price points.
+The area's estimated population per dwelling approval is 543 people, reflecting its quiet development environment.

-By 2041, the area is projected to grow by 1,739 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+By 2041, Toukley - Norah Head is projected to grow by 1,739 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development